zefer/Combine/ReadMe.txt

 - Update your <script> and <link> urls for JS and CSS respectively, e.g:
   - <script src="combine.cfm?type=js&files=monkey.js,jungle.js" type="text/javascript"></script>
   - <link href="combine.cfm?type=css&files=monkey.css,jungle.css" type="text/css" rel="stylesheet" media="screen" />
-- [optional] add the java class files to your class path - required if you want to use the CSS or Javascript compression
+- [optional] copy the 'com' directory and contents to your class path (directory structure must not change) - required if you want to use the CSS or Javascript compression.

 Why?